openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

   the section on Escalation when required.

 ## Foundation Spaces
 For reporting issues in spaces managed by the OpenJS Foundation, for example, repositories within the OpenJS organization, use the email `report@openjsf.org`.
-The CrossProjectCouncil (CPC) is responsible for managing these reports and commits to:
+The Cross Project Council (CPC) is responsible for managing these reports and commits to:

 * maintain the confidentiality with regard to the reporter of an incident
 * to participate in the path for escalation as outlined in